conradbeach/dotfiles/mac_setup_manual_steps.md

   * Change keyboard shortcut to Option-Space
   * Turn on "Launch at login".
   * Turn on "Check for updates automatically"
+  * Change "Search" to "Fuzzy"
-  * Change "Popup at" to "Cursor".
+  * Change "Popup at" to "Screen center".
-  * Change "Menu size" to 15.
+  * Change "Number of items" to 15.
+  * Add Bitwarden to Ignore > Applications.
+  * Don't allow notifications.
 * [ ] Messages
   * Turn on "Enable Messages in iCloud".
 (In Settings > iMessage.)
 * [ ] TablePlus